SatoshiumAI/.github/mission.md

 - Bitcoin-aligned educational infrastructure
 - AI tools governed by clear rules and auditability
-- Autonomous agents that respect cryptographic ownership
+- Autonomous systems that respect cryptographic ownership
 - Systems that reduce reliance on centralized trust
 - Public knowledge that helps individuals understand and adapt